Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Computational Model

 \subsection{Quartz Tuning Fork}

-Experimental data of the geometrical factor $B$ for a quartz tuning fork exist \cite{springerlink:10.1007/s10909-007-9583-7,PhysRevB.78.064509}.
-The oscillator used in these experiments was a Fox Electronics NC38 quartz tuning fork.
-Unfortunately the individual used in the experiments was not available for inspection, so the exact dimensions and configuration of the system could not be determined.
-We did obtain, however, similar devices and measured their properties.
-One NC38 quartz tuning fork was removed completely from its casing in order to find the dimensions of the oscillator.
-A microscope image of the tuning fork and the measured dimensions are shown in Fig.~\ref{Fig:NC38}.
+Experimental data on the geometrical factor $B$ for a quartz tuning fork in helium fluids exist \cite{springerlink:10.1007/s10909-007-9583-7,PhysRevB.78.064509}.
+The oscillator used in those experiments was a Fox Electronics NC38 quartz tuning fork.
+Unfortunately the particular fork used in the experiments was not available for closer inspection, so the exact dimensions and configuration of the device could not be precisely determined.
+We did obtain, however, other items from the same manufacturing batch to measure their properties.
+One NC38 quartz tuning fork was removed completely from its casing in order to examine the geometry of the oscillator.
+A microscope image of that tuning fork and the measured dimensions are shown in Fig.~\ref{Fig:NC38}.

-The inner dimensions of the cylindrical container were measured by puncturing a small hole into the container of another NC38 and filling the volume with epoxy, after which the metallic can was corroded by acid.
+The inner dimensions of the cylindrical container were inspected by puncturing a small hole into the container of another NC38 and filling the volume with epoxy, after which the metallic can was corroded away by acid.
 It was then possible to use a microscope to determine the dimensions.
 The cavity diameter was found to be 2.63~mm and the distance between the tine ends and the container "ceiling" 1.12~mm.
-The space between the tuning fork base and the container "floor" could not be determined very accurately, but was of the order of 0.1~mm.
 The total cavity height used in the simulations was 7.12~mm.
-The small space between the fork base and the container was neglected in the simulations, as its effect is negligible and meshing such a small volume with FEM elements would require a rather fine mesh and thus increase the number of degrees of freedom to little avail.
+The space between the tuning fork base and the container "floor" could not be determined very accurately, but it was of the order of 0.1~mm.
+That small space was neglected in the simulations, as its effect is minuscule and meshing such a small volume with FEM elements would require a rather fine mesh and thus increase the number of degrees of freedom to little avail.

 By filling the cavity with epoxy, we could also see how the tuning fork was positioned inside the container.
 The epoxy-filled tuning fork had a clearly observable tilt of about 5 degrees in the direction perpendicular to the oscillation.
-Any possible tilt in the other direction was impossible to observe, as the epoxy cast caused too much distortion.
-In its normal operation, the quartz tuning fork is in vacuum and thus its orientation inside does not matter.
-When the container is breached and fluid fills the cavity, orientation makes a considerable difference, as will be demonstrated in Sec.~\ref{Sec:AcousticResonances}.
+Any possible tilt in the other direction was hard to observe, as the epoxy cast caused too much distortion.
+In its designed operation, the quartz tuning fork is in vacuum and thus its orientation inside the casing does not matter.
+When the container is breached and fluid fills the cavity, the exact orientation makes considerable difference, as will be demonstrated in Sec.~\ref{Sec:AcousticResonances}.